 A Native American Owned Corporation

-“Black Indians: An American Story” (as seen on ABC) brings to light a forgotten part of Americans past – the cultural and racial fusion of Native and African Americans.
-Narrated by James Earl Jones, “Black Indians: An American Story” explores what brought the two groups together, what drove them apart and the challenges they face today.
+"Black Indians: An American Story" (as seen on ABC) brings to light a hidden heritage of America's past ‐ the cultural and racial fusion of Native and African Americans.
+Narrated by James Earl Jones, “Black Indians: An American Story” explores what brought the Native and Black Native Americans together, what drove them apart and the challenges they face in the 21st century.

-A society that wants to build the future must know its past, its real past, as it was.”
-But what if that past had been lost, forgotten, hidden, or denied?
+A society that wants to build the future must know its origin, its real Native American heritage, as it was.”
+But what if Native American oral histories had been lost, forgotten, hidden, or denied?

 “Black Indians: An American Story,” explores the issue of racial identity among Native and African Americans.
-This in-depth documentary examines the coalescence of these two groups in American history.
-Discounted, and often ignored by mainstream America, these minority peoples have often shared a common past.
+This in-depth documentary examines the native ancestry and the coalescence of these Indian tribes in American history.
+Discounted, and often ignored by mainstream America, these minority peoples have often shared a common native history.
 However, with their heritage ignored and their contributions denied they are all but invisible at the dawn of the new millennium.

 The stories of the Native Americans and African-Americans are actually parallel tracks of tragedy.
 Indeed, from the colonial era through the 19th century, the intermingling of these peoples combined two diverse worlds into a new mixed race of people who have courageously withstood attempts erase their unique twin cultural heritage despite the efforts of both black and Indian movements as well as the dominant white society.

-It was a black and white world in the early days of the Republic and little or no thought was given to people of mixed race, especially if they looked "black.”
+It was a black and white world in the early days of the Republic and little or no thought was given to people of a mixed race color line, especially if they looked "black.”
 “We were told ‘if you could pass for white, that's who you'd be; if not, it was usually better to be identified as black than Indian,’" recalls Executive Producer Steven Heape.
-Yet as a minority of two minorities, black Indians - sometimes called the "ultimate survivors" and once referred to as mulattos - often feel ostracized for being neither Indian nor black enough.
-"It was this kind of thinking that later led to ‘pencil genocide’--changing one’s race on a birth certificate to fit the skin color of the child.”
+Yet as a minority of two minorities, black Indians - sometimes called the "ultimate survivors" and once referred to as mulattos or people of color - often feel ostracized for being neither Indian nor black enough.
+"It was this kind of 20th century thinking that later led to ‘pencil genocide’--changing one’s race on a birth certificate to fit the skin color of the child.”

 "It's very much a matter of belonging," says Mr. Richie, who directed the film that was more than two years in the making.
 "If they grow up in a black neighborhood, they likely adapt to a black culture.
 Likewise, if they grow up on a reservation, they adapt to a Native American culture.
 But even within these confines, they feel disclaimed and discriminated against."

-Since 1998, Rich-Heape Films has produced a series of videos dealing with genealogy, health issues, and traditional Indian storytelling.
+Since 1998, Rich-Heape Films has produced a series of videos dealing with genealogy, civilized tribes, history of black natives, health issues, and traditional Indian storytelling.
 Black Indians is the latest in this Circle of Life collection.

 "This film affirms to African Americans that it's OK to come to the surface and say, 'Yes, I'm part Indian.
 "They're not giving up their blackness; they're just recognizing their Indian heritage."
 "Just as the Jewish holocaust victims don't want their story forgotten, neither do the Black Indians," adds Mr. Heape.
 "As sad as that story is, it's part of our heritage and history."